wjlei1990/Workflow_Demo/Specfem3d_globe.md

 Specfem3d globe is used for forward solver and adjoint solver.

+Tutorial: I put a tutorial on [google drive](https://drive.google.com/file/d/0B7lccGZgvREBdUlXdnZReDV5SlU/view).
+You may download and view it.

 ##### Forward solver
 Use specfem to simulate forward wavefield and generate synthetic data.